 What if I said I didn’t have the Coronavirus and Lied on the Application?

 Let’s say you answered no to the above questions and had the Covronavirus that caused you to be hospitalized.
-Then you passed away for any reason during the first two years of the policy.
-Life insurance companies have a contestability clause.
+Then you passed away for any reason during the first two years of the policy. life insurance companies have a contestability clause.
 This gives the insurance company the right to investigate claims during the first two years of a policy.
 In some states, it is for one year.
 Before a claim is to be paid, the insurance company will order a copy of your medical records to find out if you misrepresented your health when you applied for life insurance.
 Misrepresentation is a false or misleading statement that, if intentional and material can allow the insurance company to void the insurance contract.
 If there is no evidence of misrepresentation then the contract will be paid in full.

 What if I already have a life insurance policy?
 Will my claims be paid?

 If you have a life insurance policy currently and die from the Coronavirus, your beneficiary will still receive the payout amount from your policy.
 Since you took out your life insurance policy before the Coronavirus, you are fully covered.
-What if my insurance company has to pay out a large number of claims in one time period?
-Insurance companies have assets in place for these circumstances.
-In fact, before an Insurance Commissioner approves a company or product to be sold in your state he or she goes over the companies assets to be sure they can pay out claims as needed.
+What if my insurance company has to pay out a large number of claims in one time period? insurance companies have assets in place for these circumstances.
+In fact, before an insurance Commissioner approves a company or product to be sold in your state he or she goes over the companies assets to be sure they can pay out claims as needed.

 Can I apply for life insurance during the Coronavirus outbreak?

 Yes, you can apply, however, life insurance companies may be handling this pandemic by not accepting new applications.
 This could mean a few things.
 They could stop accepting new applications from anyone or they could stop any new applications from high-risk groups.
 For example, this virus is affecting high-risk groups such as older adults, people with asthma and HIV.
-The insurance companies may also ask if you expect to travel outside the United States especially to high COVID-19 outbreaks such as China or Italy.
+The insurance companies may also ask if you expect to travel outside the United States especially to high COVID-19 outbreaks such as in China or Italy.
 Also, this will probably affect foreigners coming into the United States if they want to apply for a life insurance policy.
-Furthermore, thee could be a 30 day waiting period to apply for life insurance in either of these scenarios.
+Furthermore, there could be a 30 day waiting period to apply for life insurance in either of these scenarios.

 Please keep in mind that the Coronavirus is evolving and there could be changes to life insurance companies once the Coronavirus has been studied for outcomes.